kossnocorp/superstate/README.md

 });
 ```

-We could have made the initial context optional (`State<"pending", Partial<FormFields>>`) and skipped specifying the initial context when hosting, but then you wouldn't learn about it, would you?
+We could have made the initial context optional (`Def<"pending", Partial<FormFields>>`) and skipped specifying the initial context when hosting, but then you wouldn't learn about it, would you?

 Now, let's fill out the first form and submit it: